evanpurkhiser/systemd-user-xsession/README.md

 Then you can login via any of your gettys to start your session services.
 You may want to script it so different targets are started based on how you login.
-For example, when I login from tty1 it starts my graphical.target if it's not active, otherwise it starts my console.target.
+For example, when I login from tty1 it starts my graphical.target if it's not active, otherwise it starts my console.target (and doesn't exit).

 ## Environment script